 There are 282 Munros across Scotland and summiting them all is a popular challenge.
 We often help clients with this goal, and can accomplish a number of summits within the duration of a multi-day Wilderness Mountain Trek.
 Find out more on our Munro Bagging page.

 Other notable mountain regions in Scotland can be enjoyed with us and stretch across the entire country.

 Scotland is an incredibly mountainous country and has astounding geology.
 As such, we enjoy taking clients to explore far beyond the Cairngorms and can accommodate treks anywhere, including some of our favourite locations:

 - Assynt – Small mountains but geologically astounding in a landscape like nowhere else in the world.
 Summits such as the infamous Suilven, Quinag, Canisp and Ben More Assynt.

-- Glen Affric – A wild forested glen surrounded by the Mullardoch mountains.
-A beacon of rewilding.
+- Glen Affric – A wild forested glen and beacon of rewinding, surrounded by the Mullardoch mountains…a classic round of 12 Munros. .

 - Glen Nevis – Possibly the most well known area of natural Scotland.
 Home to the Mamores and the UK’s highest mountain, Ben Nevis.

 - Skye – Another iconic area of Scotland with dramatic landscapes and mountaineering opportunities on the Trotternish ridge and the Cullin mountains.